yuminaut/wired/README.md

-The wired network (working name) is a proposed system of online communication and networking, with the aim of its participants reclaiming internet space from social media giants by setting up one's own space.
-A goal are is for each participant to have a personal exocortex – an independently hosted knowledge wiki – and/or to host and manage a part of the chat network, explained below.
+The wired network (working name) is a proposed system of online communication and networking, with the aim of its participants reclaiming internet space from social media giants by setting up one's own space via which one can communicate with other participants, done by hosting and managing an instance of the chat system explained below.
+It is also strongly encouraged that a participant maintains a personal exocortex – an independently hosted knowledge wiki.
+Instructions to do all of this will be provided and hopefully a streamlined process will be presented.

 The core of the network is the anonymous hyper-real-time chat, that is, a chat that displays each message to all participants *as it is being typed*, which allows for